Softsun2/DMFsim-benchmarking/readme.md

 ### Independent Variable: Gene-length

 We analyzed the performance with respect to the gene length to examine the effects of simulation congestion.
 We obtained hardware metrics at varying gene lengths with the following command and config file.
+Remember to change the `Machine` to your hostname if you're following along.

 ```ini
 # config.ini